Monocular, One-stage, Regression of Multiple 3D People: Experiments

 \subsection{Implementation Details}

 \textbf{Network Architecture.} For a fair comparison with other approaches, we use ResNet-50~\cite{resnet} as the default backbone.
 Since our method is not limited to a specific backbone, we also test HRNet-32~\cite{cheng2020bottom} in the experiments.
-Through the backbone, a feature vector $\boldsymbol{f_b} \in \mathbb{R}^{32 \times H_b \times W_b}$ is extracted from the input single RGB image.
-Also, we adopt the CoordConv~\cite{liu2018coordconv} to enhance the spatial information at each body center.
+Through the backbone, a feature vector $\boldsymbol{f_b} \in \mathbb{R}^{32 \times H_b \times W_b}$ is extracted from a single RGB image.
+Also, we adopt the CoordConv~\cite{liu2018coordconv} to enhance the spatial information.
 Therefore, the backbone feature $\boldsymbol{f} \in \mathbb{R}^{34 \times H_b \times W_b}$ is the combination of a coordinate index map $\boldsymbol{ci} \in \mathbb{R}^{2 \times H_b \times W_b}$ and $\boldsymbol{f_b}$.
 Next, from $\boldsymbol{f}$, three head networks are developed to estimate the Body Center, Camera, and SMPL maps.
-Each head network is composed of two ResNet blocks~\cite{resnet} with batch normalization.
-More details of the architecture are in the supplementary material.
+More details of the architecture are in the SuppMat.